codermrrob/loginbridge/documents/obsidian-plugin-integration-guide.md

 # Obsidian Plugin Integration & Testing Guide

-This guide explains how to test the **Enoki Bridge SPA** integration with the Obsidian Plugin.
+This guide explains how to test the **Canon Bridge SPA** integration with the Obsidian Plugin.

 ## 1. Bridge Setup (Local)